RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 <p>&nbsp;</p>

-Since I'm now 30, I was meaning to put together a post with lessons from my twenties.
+I was meaning to write a post with lessons from my twenties.
 It didn't come to anything last year as I was unhappy with my drafting.
 But recently I've been mentoring several people with startups, and I felt the need to revisit what I've actually learnt.

-The challenge for me is to summarize what I've learnt across a diverse range of experiences: HM Treasury, open source Python, professional gambling, quant finance, cofounding a deep learning startup, Facebook, and more.
+The challenge for me is to summarize learnings across many experiences: HM Treasury, open source Python, professional gambling, quant finance, cofounding a deep learning startup, Facebook, and more.

-I decided to opt for an aphoristic, principle-based format to summarize these lessons (thanks Ray Dalio).
-I think this is more generalizable than storytelling, which tends to oversimplify and post-rationalize real events, and thematic topics, which tend to be too high-level and omit important factors.
-Being aphoristic gets the right balance of being low-level, but also generalizable and not tying too closely to a particular experience.
+I've opted for an principle-based format to summarize these lessons (thanks Mr Dalio).
+This is more generalizable than storytelling, which oversimplifies and post-rationalize real events, and thematic topics, which tend to be too high-level and omit important factors.
+Being aphoristic seemed to produce the right balance of being low-level and applicable but also not tied too closely to a single experience.

 **Reader:** you should skim-read to find principles that catch your attention.
-If you follow my advice carefully, you'll also notice this blog post is a "ladder to climb to throw away": the real punch of my advice is to learn and do things yourself.
-But hopefully you can find some shortcuts to better outcomes for yourself.
+The punch of my advice is to learn and do things yourself, so you may eventually ignoring or disagreeing with many of these, but hopefully you'll find some useful shortcuts.

-Pay particular attention to the advice that seems unnatural or controversial as this is where you'll want to overcome your in-built biases.
+Pay particular attention to the advice that seems unnatural or controversial as this is where you'll need to question yourself more and decide where you stand.

 I make no claim that these principles are fool-proof or that they are the only way to good outcomes.
-This is just a single perspective, so take what you need or find useful.
+This is a single perspective, so take what you need or find useful.

 **Last Updated: May 9 2021**